jweiland-net/glossary2/Documentation/Developer/API/Index.rst

 Please change default value to plugin name of your extension.
 This is needed for correct linking of the A-Z list.
 It will be used within the Plugin namespace in URI: `tx_extensionname_pluginname`.

+It's your part to check the GET parameters (letter) and adapt your queries to show filtered records.

 controllerName
 --------------